 Sensemaking is actively trying to figure out how the world works (science) or how to design solutions to problems (engineering).
 Students do science and engineering through the science and engineering practices.
-Engaging in these practices necessitates students be part of a learning community to be able to share ideas, evaluate competing ideas, give and receive critique, and reach consensus.
+Engaging in these practices necessitates that students be part of a learning community to be able to share ideas, evaluate competing ideas, give and receive critique, and reach consensus.
 Whether this community of learners is made up of classmates or family members, students and adults build and refine science and engineering knowledge together.

-Listen for students to say:
+Listen for students to say the following:

-Listen for students to say:
+Listen for students to respond as follows:

 Work with students to define digestion as a chemical reaction that breaks down food.
 Have students record the definition on their Student Handouts.
-Give students a few minutes to answer question 1, Why do large food molecules, like certain carbohydrates, seem to disappear in the digestive system?, on their Student Handouts.
+Give students a few minutes to answer question 1—Why do large food molecules, like certain carbohydrates, seem to disappear in the digestive system?—on their Student Handouts.

-To transition to the next portion of the lesson, why we need to continue to investigate what happens to food in our bodies, use the following prompts:
+To transition to the next portion of the lesson—why we need to continue to investigate what happens to food in our bodies—use the following prompts:

 Allow students to share their ideas.
 Accept all answers.

-Remind students of what we have figured out about carbohydrates by saying, Remember that we figured out that certain complex carbohydrates, like fiber, remained the same in the body and other types of complex carbohydrates decreased in the mouth while glucose increased.
-I have pulled together some graphs showing how other food molecules change during digestion from when before it enters a person's body through multiple organs in the digestive system.
-Show slide 4 to show students how to analyze the data found in the Data Sheet.
+Remind students of what we have figured out about carbohydrates by saying, "Remember that we figured out that certain complex carbohydrates, like fiber, remained the same in the body, and other types of complex carbohydrates decreased in the mouth, while glucose increased.
+I have some graphs showing how other food molecules change during digestion from when before they enter a person's body through multiple organs in the digestive system."
+Show slide 4 to demonstrate to students how to analyze the data found in the Data Sheet.

-Have students work in groups to analyze the data found on the Data Sheet and show the accompanying slides (slides 5–10).
+Have students work in groups to analyze the data found on the Data Sheet, and show the accompanying slides (slides 5–10).
 Tell students to record their data on question 2 in their Student Handouts.

-A sample completed chart is found below.
+A sample completed chart appears below.

-At this point, students may begin to identify patterns between certain types of food molecules, such as amino acids increase as proteins decrease.
+At this point, students may begin to identify patterns among certain types of food molecules, such as amino acids increase as proteins decrease.
 It is not critical to address these noticings until after the next step.

-Remind students of the relationship between structures of carbohydrates that we figured out in the Daily Do, Why does some food disappear?, by saying, Remember, we looked at the structure of carbohydrates and noticed that glucose molecules were smaller building blocks to larger molecules like other complex carbohydrates and fiber.
-I found similar data for other food molecules.
+Remind students of the relationship among structures of carbohydrates that we figured out in the Daily Do Why does some food disappear? by saying, "Remember, we looked at the structure of carbohydrates and noticed that glucose molecules were smaller building blocks to larger molecules like other complex carbohydrates and fiber.
+I found similar data for other food molecules."

 Use the following prompt to help students make connections between the molecule images and their data tables (question 2).

-Look for students to identify that:
+Look for students to identify the following:

-Look for students to identify that:
+Look for students to identify the following:

 Ask students to develop claim, evidence, reasoning statements about the functions of each organ in the digestion system.
 Have them record their statements in question 4 of their Student Handouts.

-Students may identify claims such as:
+Students may identify claims such as these:

 Use this statement as a formative assessment opportunity for the lesson.
 Students should identify pieces of evidence from the data to support their claims.

 NSTA has created a Where does digestion occur? collection of resources to support teachers and families using this task.
-If you're an NSTA member, you can add this collection to your library by clicking ADD TO MY LIBRARY located near the top of the page (at right in the blue box).
+If you're an NSTA member, you can add this collection to your library by clicking Add to My Library, located near the top of the page (at right in the blue box).